-The process of determining Key Personnel was also based on the adoption of the new regulatory standards for identification on the basis of the criteria laid down in the Bank of Italy Regulations and those of the new Commission Delegated Regulation (EU) 2021/923 of 25 March 2021, which adopt the Regulatory Technical Standards set by the EBA.
+The process of determining Key Personnel was based on the adoption of the new regulatory standards for identification on the basis of the criteria laid down in the Bank of Italy Regulations and those of the new Commission Delegated Regulation (EU) No. 2021/923 of 25 March 2021, which adopt the Regulatory Technical Standards set by the EBA.

-In addition, in light of the changes to the provisions governing the remuneration of listed companies as a result of the endorsement of European Directive 828 of 2017 (Shareholder Rights Directive II), implemented by Legislative Decree No. 49 of 10 May 2019, the Banking Group undertook a general alignment of the Policy with the new rules, incorporating into this document the additional disclosures required and continuing with the process already begun in recent years to offer increasingly complete, transparent information in order to respond simply and immediately to the market's requests regarding strategic choices and the remuneration practices adopted.
+In addition, in line with the previous year, the Banking Group ensures compliance with EU Directive No. 828 of 2017 (Shareholder Rights Directive II), confirming the incorporation into this document of the additional disclosures required and continuing with the process already begun in recent years to offer increasingly complete, transparent information in order to respond simply and immediately to the market's requests regarding strategic choices and the remuneration practices adopted.